Legitimacy (family law): Nonmarital births

 The proportion of children born outside marriage has been rising since the turn of the 21st century in most European Union countries, North America, and Australia.
 In Europe, besides the low levels of fertility rates and the delay of motherhood, another factor that now characterizes fertility is the growing percentage of births outside marriage.
 In the EU, this phenomenon has been on the rise in recent years in almost every country; and in eight EU countries, mostly in northern Europe, as well as in Iceland outside of the EU, it already accounts for the majority of births.

 In 2009, 41% of children born in the United States were born to unmarried mothers, a significant increase from the 5% of half a century earlier.
 That includes 73% of non-Hispanic black children, 53% of Hispanic children (of all races), and 29% of non-Hispanic white children.
-In 2020, the proportion was almost similar, with 40.5% of children born in the US being born to unmarried mothers.
+In 2020, the proportion was almost similar, with 40.5% of children born in the United States being born to unmarried mothers.

 In April 2009, the National Center for Health Statistics announced that nearly 40 percent of American infants born in 2007 were born to an unwed mother; that of 4.3 million children, 1.7 million were born to unmarried parents, a 25 percent increase from 2002.
-Most births to teenagers in the USA (86% in 2007) are nonmarital; in 2007, 60% of births to women 20–24, and nearly one-third of births to women 25–29, were nonmarital.
-In 2007, teenagers accounted for just 23% of nonmarital births, down steeply from 50% in 1970.
+Most births to teenagers in the United States (86% in 2007) are nonmarital; in 2007, 60% of births to women 20–24, and nearly one-third of births to women 25–29, were nonmarital.
+In 2007, teenagers accounted for just 23% of non-marital births, down steeply from 50% in 1970.

 In 2014, 42% of all births in the 28 EU countries were nonmarital.
 The percentage was also 42% in 2018.
 In 2018, births outside of marriage represented the majority of births in eight EU member states: France (60%), Bulgaria (59%), Slovenia (58%), Portugal (56%), Sweden (55%), Denmark and Estonia (both 54%), and the Netherlands (52%).
 The lowest percentage were in Greece, Cyprus, Croatia, Poland and Lithuania, with a percentage of under 30%.